alexcbensen/YouNow-Chrome-Extension/README.md

 ## Features

+### Grid View Mode
-- **Grid View Mode** - Toggle a grid layout for multi-person broadcasts, allowing you to see all participants equally instead of one main video with a smaller guest feed.
+Toggle a grid layout for multi-person broadcasts, allowing you to see all participants equally in a 2x2 grid instead of one main video with a smaller guest feed.

+### Auto Chest Drop
-- **Auto Chest Drop** - Automatically open your treasure chest when it reaches a set like threshold while broadcasting.
+Automatically open your treasure chest when it reaches a set like threshold while broadcasting.
+Features a clean UI that matches YouNow's native style.

-- More features to come!
+**Note:** There is currently a bug where this feature only works on non-partnered accounts.

 ## Installation